bewchabbacc/docker-environments/sa_site/README.md

 The `logs/` sub-folder is synced into the Vagrant machine, which in turn is synced into the Docker image.
 All logs from the Sport Archive site will appear in this directory in the Vagrant VM.

+### Testing for Production ###

+Notice how you ran `vagrant ssh dev` to access the machine.
+This is because the Vagrantfile has two possible machines it can run: prod and dev.
+Up until now you have been running the dev machine.

+The dev machine has one slight difference: the website code will be synced in real-time from your host computer into the virtual machine.
+In other words, as you make changes to the website, they will appear live automatically.
+This feature is useful for development, but cannot be used in production since in production the website must actually be an unchangeable part of the Docker image.

+Before pushing to AWS for testing, it is recommended you switch to the prod machine first and make sure your changes still work (they should, since there is no other difference between the two machines, but better safe then sorry).

+To change machines:

+1. Run `vagrant halt dev`.
+This shuts down the machine so that port 8080 is open again.
+2. Run `vagrant up prod`.

+From here, you can use the same exact instructions above for accessing the instance and testing the website.

 Running without Vagrant
 -----------------------